 Methods for Drying a Building after a Flood

 Water is a destructive force when it penetrates a building.
-With time, drywall disintegrates, wood warps and electrical components short, compromising the strength and safety of a building.
-Because water is fluid, it can rapidly spread bacteria, dirt, oil, silt, and other contaminants and organisms.
+With time, drywall disintegrates wood warps, and electrical components short, compromising the strength and safety of a building.
+Because water is fluid, it can rapidly spread bacteria, dirt, oil, salt, and other contaminants and organisms.
 Moisture also promotes mold growth, which can reach harmful levels in as little as 48 hours.

 Popular ways to dry flooded buildings include:

 - Pumps: Pumps extract standing water, which is beneficial when water does not drain on its own.
 Their use is one of the first steps when drying a flooded building.